jcsteh/osara/readme.md

 ### Context Menus
 There are several context menus in REAPER, but some of them are difficult to access or not accessible at all from the keyboard.
-OSARA enables keyboard access for the track input, track area, item and ruler context menus.
+OSARA enables keyboard access for the track input, track area, track routing, item, ruler, envelope point and automation item context menus.

 Pressing the applications key will open the context menu for the element you are working with.
 For example, if you have just moved to a track, it will open the track input context menu for that track.